prashantnbangar/pyforesight/README.md

 5. Power transformation for handling multiplicative series

 Future scope:
-1. Implement corss-validation for model selection
+1. Implement cross-validation for model selection
 2. Consider change-points in the time series to improve the forecasting accuracy.